PAFR2003/LesserSpaceNations/README.md

 >* Speaks Ukrainian but has a robotic translator tool which translates to English
 >* She loves nature, she has a dream to become a wildlife ranger originally but became a wheat farmer instead.
 >* She survived in a bunker during the nuclear explosion

+ Farewell statement:

+*"President of Ukraine, we're all here in the spaceship.
+Now, please make sure our space travel is safe.
+And for a final word here in the Earth, (removes anonymous deep voice) I am not Marishka, my name is Marina Kirichenko, you might see me in an interview in TV with blurred face before, but here am I with all of you.
+Now, I will show you my face in your holograms to see who am I and spoiler alert: I am beautiful.
+Check it out."*

+*- Marina 'Marishka' Kirichenko*